the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 Additionally, you will find a *src/App.test.js* file for your tests, and a *src/index.js* as an entry point to the React world.
 You will get to know both files intimately in later sections.
 There is also a *src/index.css* and a *src/App.css* file to style your overall application and components, which comes with the default style when you open them.
 You will modify them later as well.

 After you have learned about the folder and file structure of your React project, let's go through the available commands to get it started.
-All your project specific commands can be found in your *package.json* under the `scripts` property.
+All your project-specific commands can be found in your *package.json* under the `scripts` property.
 They may look similar to these:

 {title="package.json",lang="javascript"}
 ~~~~~~~